luciangutu/train2send/README.md

 Each plan covers a single week.
 For multi-week programs, create a separate plan for each week and activate them in sequence.

+## Import & Export

+All your data (exercises + plans) can be exported to a single JSON file and imported back later.
+This is useful for backups, sharing plans with friends, or moving data between devices.

+- **Export** — Saves everything to a `.json` file or shares it directly via any app (email, messaging, cloud storage).
+- **Import** — Loads a previously exported JSON file.
+Existing data with the same IDs gets overwritten; everything else is left untouched.

+The JSON format is human-readable, so you can also hand-edit plans in a text editor and import them into the app.
+See `app/src/main/assets/demo_climbing_plans.json` for a working example.

 ## Architecture

 ```